Spicy Bouillabaisse Stew

 1/2 – 3/4 lb shrimp, peeled and deveined

-1 bottle Saucey Sauce Spicy Garlic Nuoc Cham
+1 bottle Spicy Garlic Sauce

 36-oz can diced tomatoes, not drained

 Heat 1/2 cup of olive oil in a pot over medium heat.
 When hot, add onions and fennel.
-Saute about 10 minutes.
+Sauté about 10 minutes.
 Stirring frequently.

 After ten minutes, add white wine and whisk to deglaze the pot.